 Simply stated, the man you confront won’t be the brightest bulb in the candelabra and this aggravates an encounter because he isn’t smart enough to comprehend the line between armed robbery and attempted murder.
 Heck, it might be better to confront a professional criminal because he plans his work, knows exactly what he is after and probably goes straight to the reward.
 (At least, I suppose this is the way he works.)

-For the alley gang banger who only wants a little cash for his next drug hit, you simply present a target of opportunity, a small and addled step toward a miserable life in-and-out of prison and a drooling 25-years-to-life roommate named “Bubba.”
+For the alley opportunist who only wants a little cash for his next drug hit, you simply present a target of opportunity.
 This, unfortunately, means that any encounter can be wildly unpredictable.

-America’s two-bit smurfs are little more than a man-on-the-make.
+America’s two-bit criminals are little more than a man-on-the-make.
 They’re individuals in search of a quick score, a free meal.
-And so, after the first moment of startle and hesitation, you have the advantage … if you are prepared to take advantage of it.
+And so, after the first moment of startle and hesitation, you have the advantage … if you are prepared to act on it.
 The common felon will seek to overpower or intimidate you rapidly, because he is thinking short-term; you could say that he only thinks tactically.
 You, on the other hand, are thinking and training for a strategic response.

 The common criminal wants to surprise you, frighten you and grab your wallet, your cell phone and then run away.
 Unless he is a multiple repeat offender or in a chemically enhanced state, his adrenaline will give him tunnel-vision and tunnel-thought.
 You, however, as a USCCA member, are training to think beyond the shock of the instant: You are training to analyze the situation and act appropriately.
 Can you pull your semi-auto?
 Do you have room to maneuver?
 Is it better, in some instances, to hand over your wallet and run?
 An attack is going to startle you and, should you hesitate to give up the goods right away, may turn violent because this social deviant does not understand that his flash of rage is self-defeating because he has now crossed a line from “time served” to 15 years.

-Guy shoves a gun in your face or rummages through your house — he does not want a “situation” unless he has some other motive — perhaps a racial grudge, in which case nothing good will follow.
+Guy shoves a gun in your face or rummages through your house — he does not want a “situation” unless he has some other motive.
 But the strategic thinker is a man or woman who carries thoughtfully, with a sense of surroundings and long-term consequences.
 And after the first shock, the strategic thinker always has the advantage; the chess player trumps the checker player.